Wi-Fi, wireless and (often) multi-room speakers are quite literally the current big thing in audio.

 Trying to decide which you prefer out of the HEOS 7 and the Sonos Play 5 is a bit like deciding which of your children you love more.
 Except that one of the children is beautiful and refined and the other is really quite ugly, but cheaper.

 I jest, of course.

 The Sonos has a more 'accurate' and less aggressive sound than the HEOS 7, and looks way better, with a subtly curved white form that's a masterclass in modernist design (although also rather hard to keep clean, I've found).

-Clever little touches abound, such as TruePlay, which plays a series of tones while you walk around the room with your phone, using its mic to form a sonic map of the Play 5's surroundings, then optimising its output accordingly.
+Then there is TruePlay.
+This plays a series of tones while you walk around the room with your phone, using its mic to form a sonic map of the Play 5's surroundings, then optimising its output accordingly.

-However, it just so happens that I prefer the more forward sound of the HEOS 7 – you might not; it's a free country – and Denon's competitor is also more than £100 cheaper than the Play 5, yet does multi-room and general connectivity almost as well.
+It also just so happens that I prefer the more forward sound of the HEOS 7 – you might not; it's a free country – and Denon's competitor is also more than £100 cheaper than the Play 5, yet does multi-room and general connectivity almost as well.

 The Play 5 also makes you do everything through it's app – Spotify is supported but not Spotify Connect, for instance – which can be a little irksome.

 However, I don't want to seem overly negative here, as the Play 5 is still an exceedingly good speaker, and part of a whole suite of excellent Sonos products, straddling audio and home cinema.